SEN Information Report

 This shows an overview of the provision available for children with SEN at Aboyne Lodge School – Aboyne Local Offer June 2015

-Aboyne Lodge SEN Information Report in the form of Questions & Answers.
+Aboyne Lodge SEN Information Report (Under review January 2018) in the form of Questions & Answers.

 1. How does the school know if a child needs extra help?